-We've mentioned it many times on this site, but high-deductible health plans (HDHPs) can be difficult on your wallet if you're not prepared.
-A lot of spending happens before your insurance kicks in.
-But health savings accounts (HSAs) can ease the sting by offering a few different ways to save on taxes.
-Money goes in before paying taxes, it grows tax-free, and you can use it anytime for qualified expenses.
+We've mentioned it many times on this site, but high deductible health plans (HDHP) can be difficult on your wallet if you're not prepared.
+A lot of spending happens before your insurance kicks in, which means a lot of receipts.
+But health savings accounts’ (HSA) can ease the sting by offering a few different ways to save.
+With a tax-advantaged healthcare plan like an HSA, your money goes in before paying taxes, it grows tax-free, and you can use it anytime for qualified expenses — that’s the HSA triple-tax benefit.

-(As always, know that we're not tax professionals, nor should this article be considered professional tax and financial advice.
-To find the best solutions for your needs, be sure to speak to a qualified financial professional before making any decisions.)
+First and foremost, know that we're not tax professionals, nor should this article be considered professional tax or financial advice.
+To find the best solutions for your needs, be sure to speak to a qualified tax or financial professional before making any decisions.

 There's no deadline for HSA reimbursements